-From 2006 until 2011 Lindsay was a member of the faculty at Rice University, where he directed the Program for the Study of Leadership.
+From 2006 until 2011 Dr. Lindsay was a member of the faculty at Rice University, where he directed the Program for the Study of Leadership.
 He was also a Rice Scholar at the James A. Baker III Institute for Public Policy.
 Dr. Lindsay was a dedicated teacher and mentor at Rice, where he led a large research team of undergraduates.
 In 2011, he received the Nicolas Salgo Distinguished Teaching Award, which is bestowed upon one faculty member by Rice’s junior and senior classes and is the University’s oldest teaching award.
 Dr. Lindsay’s research has been funded through fellowships awarded by the American Council of Learned Societies, the National Academy of Education and the National Science Foundation.

-President Lindsay and his wife, Rebecca, were both Phi Beta Kappa graduates of Baylor University.
-Rebecca is also a published author and educator and serves Gordon as Ambassador for the College.
-The Lindsays reside in Wenham, Massachusetts, with their three daughters: Elizabeth, Caroline and Emily.
+Originally from Jackson, Mississippi, President Lindsay holds graduate degrees in theology from Princeton Theological Seminary and Wycliffe Hall at Oxford.
+He earned his Ph.D. in sociology from Princeton University.
+President Lindsay and his wife, Rebecca, are both Phi Beta Kappa graduates of Baylor University.
+Rebecca is also a published author and educator and serves Gordon as the Ambassador for the College.
+The Lindsays live on campus with their three daughters: Elizabeth, Caroline and Emily.